Weather of 2010: January 19–30

 On January 19, heavy rain fell in Oxfordshire and King's Sutton, causing some flooding.
 The River Cherwell nearly flooded Banbury and parts of Oxford.
 Light snow fell in the Pennines on January 19.

 On January 20, heavy rainstorms wreaked havoc in Haifa, Israel, as snow covered Mount Hermon in the Israeli-occupied Golan Heights.

 Both Wakehurst Place, near Ardingly, West Sussex and Bedgebury Pinetum, near Lamberhurst in Kent, were damaged.
-Iain Parkinson, Wakehurst's woodland and conservation manager who has worked on the estate for 23 years, said it was the worst storm he had ever seen in the park.
+Iain Parkinson, Wakehurst's woodland and conservation manager who had worked on the estate for 23 years, said it was the worst storm he had ever seen in the park.

 A new snow storm came over the Peter the Great Gulf, near Vladivostok on January 21.
 The Onland Mountains and Sikhote-Alin Mountains were buried in snow as the weather system swept through Primorsky and Khabarovsk Krais, Russia.
 Lake Khanka froze over and was then covered in snow.
 The ice on the lake was reported to be several inches thick and the snow was spreading into China's Heilongjiang province.

 January 21 witnessed the final day of some Banbury schools remaining closed, after 2 weeks of general closure, in which most remained closed throughout the fortnight.
 The video of people skating and walking on the Oxford Canal was shown on regional TV again, along with a nationwide online version.
 Heavy rain fell in Oxfordshire, Warwickshire and Leicestershire as light snow fell in the Pennines on the 22nd.

 The snowstorm that began on Friday night, the 22nd was also hitting parts of Bulgaria, where a man suffering from a heart attack died in the country's northeastern region of Silistra, when the ambulance he was being carried on was road that was blocked by several snow drifts.
 Power, gas and water cuts occurred in Istanbul.
 In Turkey's western region, near the Greek and Bulgarian borders, villages were cut off and all the major roads were blocked by heavy snow.
 A bus overturned in Istanbul, injuring 10 people; Bulgarian authorities urged people to avoid travel due to heavy snowfall.
 Dozens of stranded cars and trucks were abandoned due to heavy snow in eastern Bulgaria and a train was trapped near the border with Romania.
 Some snow was also reported in neighboring parts of Romania.

 A total of four people died on the 24th and 25th as snowstorms hit Turkey.
 The frozen body of 78-year-old Mehmet Aksit was found outside the small town of Akkışla in central Kayseri province after relatives reported him missing.
 On the 24th, Nuri Turhan, an 81-year-old Korean War veteran's corpse was found in a mountainous region of Turkey's Aydın province, where he had gotten lost walking the day before and a 75-year-old man died of hypothermia in the northwestern Turkish province of Tekirdağ.